toddledev/documentation/docs/09-components/05-export-a-component/index.md

 :::

 ::: warning
 Proxied API requests will not work for embedded web components.
 They will only work for applications hosted by Nordcraft.
+[Learn more about proxied API requests](/connecting-data/advanced-api-features#proxy-request) in Nordcraft.
 :::

-# Component naming requirements
+## Component naming requirements

 Components in Nordcraft follow the naming restrictions of web components:

-- Component names must contain at least two parts separated by a hyphen `-` (e.g., "user-card" or "nav-item").
-This follows web component naming conventions.
+- Component names must contain at least two parts separated by a hyphen `-` (e.g., `user-card` or `nav-item`); this follows web component naming conventions
-- If a component name has only one part (e.g. "item"), Nordcraft will automatically prefix it with "Nordcraft" (resulting in "Nordcraft-item")
+- If a component name has only one part (e.g. "item"), Nordcraft will automatically prefix it with `nordcraft` (resulting in `nordcraft-item`)
 - Component names cannot contain any special characters
 - Names are case-sensitive, but best practice is to use lowercase for compatibility